phaldaros/arm5e/website/UserGuide/Items.md

 Virtues and flaws can have active effects which will be transmitted to their owner (see [[Active effects]]).
 Whenever possible, those are already configured in the system Compendia (eg: the Large virtue will give +1 size).

 **Important:** Before V11, due to a Foundry core's limitation, it is not possible to edit active effects of an owned Item.
 You must edit it first in the sidebar.
 It is particularly relevant for effects that need configuration like Affinity, Puissant art, etc.

+### Personality traits and reputations

+You can add as many reputations and personality traits as you wish.
+They can progress as abilities.

 ## Base effects